anivano/DNStoDoTProxy/README.md

 # DNS to DNS-over-TLS proxy #

-Your task is to design and create a simple DNS to DNS-over-TLS proxy that we could use to enable our application to query a DNS-over-TLS server.
+The task is to design and create a simple DNS to DNS-over-TLS proxy that could be used to enable our application to query a DNS-over-TLS server.

+Here is what this proxy does:
+- gets plain text DNS requests from the host,
+- redirects the query to a DNS server that supports TLS (in this case I used CloudFlare's 1.1.1.1),
+- sends replies from CloudFlare back to the client.

 ## Requirements ##